ft-/phpGridServer/INSTALL.md

 You need a set of files to set it up accordingly.
 Those can be extracted from OpenSimulator archive.

 run tools/loadninifile.php <path-to-opensim-bin>/assets/AssetSets.xml

+5.1.2. step needed only for setting grid library

 run tools/loadninifile.php <path-to-opensim-bin>/inventory/Libraries.xml

 6. Connecting a simulator